acatone-git/TSP-CustomCollection/README.md

    - Check the *Supported file extensions* list below for more details
 - Copy your custom collection (ex.
 Cozy Games) to the "Best" folder on the TrimUI Smart Pro
 - Enjoy!

+## CrossMix Variant (Optional)

+- Download & extract the CrossMix Variant archive from the [release page](https://github.com/acatone-git/TSP-CustomCollection/releases)
+- Replace the default launch.sh with the one from the CrossMix Variant

+## Troubleshooting

+- If the ROMS don't show up in the list, try removing the "Roms_cache7.db" file in the collection "Roms" folder or Restarting the TSP

 # Supported File Extensions